 - Headphones – remember the adaptor if you plan to use them on the plane

-- A camera, unless you intend to rely on your phone’s camera
+- A camera and an extra memory card, unless you intend to rely on your phone’s camera

 - Adapters.
 Even if you live in the UK, you will need an adapter for mainland Europe.
 Italy and Switzerland also have different plugs.
 A multi-plug adapter is easiest.